An Introduction to the Can-Do Wisdom Framework

 – Eric H. Kessler

-Since the advent of the Enlightenment some 300 years ago, we have put so much faith in rationality that we have largely ignored the importance of wisdom.
+Since the advent of the Enlightenment some 300 years ago, we have put so much faith in rationality that we have largely ignored the importance of relationships, both between peoples and between us and the world around us.
 There is no doubt that the Enlightenment and the application of rational thinking has brought about incredible advances through the industrial age and now in the post-industrial age.
 But there have also been adverse consequences which are now clearly recognisable in this era of globalization.

 The many issues facing us today are interconnected systems.
 Poverty, inequality, terrorism, climate change, sustainability, deforestation, resource depletion are examples.
 But having, say, a ‘War on Terror’ on its own will not end terrorism.
 A ‘Stop the Boats’ policy on its own does not solve an international humanitarian crisis.